Arjan Singh: Personal life

-Later years and Death
+Later years and death

 Singh's health declined in his final years, and he frequently made references to growing old and the passing away of many of his friends.
 In July 2015, then aged 96 and using a wheelchair due to a temporary indisposition, he was among the many dignitaries to lay a wreath at the base of the coffin carrying the mortal remains of former President A.P.J.
 Abdul Kalam at Palam Airport.
 He paid his last respects to President Kalam at Palam Airport on 28 July.
 He remained active even at 98, continuing to take tea and to play golf twice a week at the Delhi Golf Club.

 Singh suffered a cardiac arrest at his New Delhi residence in the early morning of 16 September 2017 and was rushed to the Army Hospital, Research and Referral, in New Delhi, where his condition was stated to be critical.
 He died at 7:47 p.m.
 (IST) that evening.
-After his passing, his body was returned to his home at 7A Kautilya Marg in New Delhi, where numerous visitors and dignitaries offered their respects, including President Ram Nath Kovind, Prime Minister Narendra Modi, Defence Minister Nirmala Seetaraman and the three service chiefs of the Indian Armed Forces.
+After his passing, his body was returned to his home at 7A Kautilya Marg in New Delhi, where numerous visitors and dignitaries offered their respects, including President Ram Nath Kovind, Prime Minister Narendra Modi, Defence Minister Nirmala Sitharaman and the three service chiefs of the Indian Armed Forces.
 Accorded a state funeral by the Indian government, he was cremated at Brar Square in New Delhi on 18 September with full military honours, including a military flypast by IAF fighter jets and helicopters.
 The National Flag flew at half-mast in Delhi.
+He was still very involved in aviation and the air force after retirement.

 Legacy

 Singh was the first officer to have kept his flying rank until he became CAS.
 He had flown over 60 different types of aircraft from Pre-WWII era biplanes to Folland Gnats and de Havilland Vampires.
 He also had flown in transports like the Lockheed L-1049 Super Constellation.
 Singh remained active and worked for the welfare of air force veterans, contributing twenty million rupees from his personal wealth to set up a trust to this end.
 He was considered a father figure of the service.

 The Air Force Sports Control Board organises an annual Marshal Arjan Singh Memorial All India Hockey Tournament.
 The IAF celebrated the birth centenary of the Marshal in April 2019.
 Events over a period of one year were planned across the country.
 The celebrations started with a seminar at Air Headquarters titled "Air Power in the 2040s: Impact of Technology", as a tribute to his vision of the Air Force.

 The then Chief of the Air Staff Air Chief Marshal Birender Singh Dhanoa also unveiled a bust of the Marshal at Air Headquarters.
+IAF and the United Services Institution of India (USI) conduct the Marshal of the Air Force Arjan Singh Annual Lecture.
+The first lecture was delivered in December 2023 by former Chief of the Air Staff Air Chief Marshal R. K. S. Bhadauria.